Tam Nakano: Actwres Girl’z and freelancing (2016–2017)

-World Wonder Ring Stardom (2017–present)
+World Wonder Ring Stardom (2017–2025)

 Nakano appeared at the World Wonder Ring Stardom show in Korakuen Hall on July 16, 2017, and announced her intentions to compete in the 2017 5★STAR GP.
 On August 13, Nakano qualified for the tournament after defeating Natsuko Tora.
 Nakano finished the tournament with 1 win and two points, unable to advance to the finals.

+Oedo Tai (2017–2018)

 On September 9, Nakano turned heel for the first time in her career, joining the villainous Oedo Tai faction.
 In October, Nakano suffered an injury and was unable to compete, but continued to appear with Oedo Tai as a manager, and introduced her mascot, a stuffed panda known as Producer P. On November 1, Nakano officially signed with the promotion.
 On January 21, 2018, as a result of being the last person eliminated in a special Queen's Quest vs Oedo Tai gauntlet match, Nakano was kicked out of Oedo Tai.

+Stars (2018–2020)

 She subsequently turned face and began teaming with Mayu Iwatani.
-On February 18, the duo unsuccessfully challenged Tam's former stablemates Hana Kimura and Kagetsu for the Goddess of Stardom Championship.
+On February 18, the duo unsuccessfully challenged Tam's former stablemates Hana Kimura and Kagetsu for the Goddesses of Stardom Championship.
 On April 1 at Stardom Dream Slam 2018 in Nagoya, Nakano teamed with Stardom ace Io Shirai to defeat Oedo Tai (Kagetsu and Sumire Natsu) in a current blast exploding bat deathmatch.
 On September 30, Nakano, along with Iwatani and Saki Kashima, defeated J.A.N.
 (Jungle Kyona, Natsuko Tora and Kaori Yoneyama) to win the Artist of Stardom Championship, Nakano's first title in professional wrestling.
+At Mask Fiesta 2018 on October 28, Nakano, under the ring name Dame de Panko, teamed up with La Gatita and Mayuchica to defeat Bear Dog, Black Jungle Fairy and Night Bear.